ziedak/mcp-workspace-tracker/docs/Phases/PHASE1.md

    - Tool handler fault tolerance

 All tests are automated and integrated into the CI pipeline to ensure ongoing quality assurance.

+## Validation and Troubleshooting

+The Phase 1 implementation has been validated through an automated process that verifies the core functionality:

+1. **Automated Validation Script**

+   - Created a dedicated `validate-phase1.sh` script in `cli/phase-validation/`
+   - Script creates a sample workspace in a temporary directory
+   - Builds the project and starts the server against the sample workspace
+   - Verifies all core components are working correctly
+   - Generates a comprehensive validation summary

+2. **Key Issues Resolved**

+   - **Dependency Injection Container**: Fixed "Ambiguous match found for serviceIdentifier: Symbol(McpWorkspaceTracker)" by ensuring the container is configured only once during initialization and exporting it as a singleton.

+   - **Server Entry Point**: Addressed issues with the `start-server.ts` file not being properly included in the build process by updating TypeScript configuration and module imports.

+   - **Stdio Transport Behavior**: Enhanced validation script to properly handle the stdio transport's expected behavior (server exits after initialization when using stdio transport).

+3. **Project Structure Improvements**

+   - Updated TypeScript configuration to properly handle project structure
+   - Added new NPM scripts to provide multiple entry points for different use cases
+   - Enhanced error reporting and logging across the validation process

+4. **Current Limitations**

+   - The MCP server using stdio transport exits after initialization (expected behavior)
+   - For full API testing, an HTTP transport should be used instead
+   - The validation process verifies core component functionality but does not perform extensive API testing

+The validation process ensures that all Phase 1 components are working correctly and that the project is ready for Phase 2 implementation.

+## Transition to Phase 2

+Now that Phase 1 is successfully validated, the project is ready to move forward with Phase 2 implementation.
+The following steps are recommended for a smooth transition:

+1. **Preparation Steps**

+   - Review the validated Phase 1 components to understand their interfaces and behaviors
+   - Set up a development environment that maintains the stability of Phase 1 components
+   - Create feature branches for each Phase 2 component to isolate implementation work

+2. **Component Integration Planning**

+   - Design how the new Phase 2 components (ClassHierarchyBuilder, DependencyGraphBuilder) will integrate with existing services
+   - Extend the existing interface contracts where needed
+   - Plan the persistence structure for new analysis data

+3. **Validation Strategy**

+   - Extend the existing validation scripts to include Phase 2 components
+   - Create dedicated test cases for the new functionality
+   - Implement progressive validation to ensure ongoing stability

+4. **Documentation**

+   - Update design documents with Phase 2 architecture details
+   - Document all new interfaces and their contracts
+   - Prepare user documentation for the new capabilities

+Following these steps will ensure that the transition to Phase 2 builds upon the stable foundation established in Phase 1.